districtr/districtr/docs/06charts/columnsetsparts.md

 - `type`, whether election or otherwise

 There's an additional helper function `sortSubgroups` applied if `sort` is permitted.
-Another helper `sortable` determines if a `ColumnSet` is sortable if each `subgroup` is of numerical type.
+Another helper `sortable` determines whether a `ColumnSet` is sortable by checking if each `subgroup` is of numerical type.

 If `total` and `total_alt` are neither undefined or null, they are created as their own `Subgroup` and assigned to `this.total` and